SAN JUAN ISLAND ART RESIDENCY SEPTEMBER 2025

 This time Teresa focused on watercolor sketches in her sketchbook and watercolor pads of island scenes, continuing her exploration of nature themes that have proven successful in recent exhibitions.
 Gary worked on 4 abstract collages, building on his multimedia approach that incorporates found papers, newspaper ads, crossword puzzles, and various cloth and tissue materials.

 This September 2025 residency continues the artists' established goal to "blend science and art, realism and imagination" in the unique environment where scientific research meets natural beauty.
-Art made by both Gary and Teresa will be posted on their web pages and social media.
+Art made by both Gary and Teresa is posted on their web pages and social media.

 No comments: